 The period of the orbit can be calculated using Kepler's Third Law (p2 = a3), where the mean distance (a) is in Astronomical Units and the period (p) is in Earth years.
 The results were very close to the planets known at the end of the 18th century, up to Uranus (discovered in 1781), with one conspicuous gap: There was no planet corresponding to B5.
 However, on New Year's Eve of the year 1801 the first asteroid, Ceres, was discovered, orbiting at exactly 2.8 AU.
 Neptune and Pluto, discovered later (1846 & 1930) did not fit Bode's Law, as can be seen from the actual physical data in the table below, although Neptune and Pluto bracket B9.

-The discovery of Ceres was, of course, only the beginning.
+The discovery of Ceres was, as it happened, only the beginning.
 By the late 1980's, 5000 "Minor Planets" (a term officially dropped in 2006, but still in the name of the Minor Planet Center) had been catalogued and named.
 That seemed like a lot; but now there are well over 250,000 of them that have been assigned a Minor Planet Number -- with over 535,000 objects that have been observed and registered, pending calculation and confirmation of their orbits -- the numbering has now about reached that point.
 Only 20,000 or so have been named, with names that have become increasingly whimsical and peculiar.
 Minor Planet 4535 Adamcarolla is even named after comedian Adam Carolla.

 At the high end, four asteroids have been promoted to "Dwarf Planets"; and one former Planet, Pluto, has been infamously demoted down to that novel status.
 The Dwarf Planets are numbered in the Minor Planet sequence.
 The debate about the status of Pluto has gone on long enough that the number 10000 was once suggested for it; but the whole business was so long delayed that Pluto, discovered in 1930, now bears the ignominy of being only Minor Planet 134340, which in no way distinguishes it from fellow Dwarf Planets 136108 Haumea, 136472 Makemake, and 136199 Eris, none of which was discovered before 2003.
 The opportunity missed here is that Pluto could retroactively be made Minor Planet Zero.
+Many have wondered why there seems to have been a positive animus against Pluto.
+How did it offend these people?

 On January 1, 2019 the "New Horizons" spacecraft (launched 2006), which had previously flown by Pluto (July 14, 2015), passed by a Kuiper object that was discovered by a search instituted just so it could be reached for a fly-by.
 This was identified in 2014 and assigned the Minor Planet Number 486958, which says a lot about the number of objects currently identified.
 This object was informally assigned the name "Ultima Thule" (although it is less "ultimate" than Makemake, Eris, and Sedna -- albeit now the most distant object visited by a spacecraft).
 When it finally was imaged, "Ultima Thule" turned out to be dumb-bell shaped, with two small spheroids pushed together.
 Serendipitously, these parts could then be distinguished as "Ultima" and "Thule."
+The whole object, however, has now been named Arrokoth.
+For some reason, the discovers solicited a name from the Pamunkey Indian Tribe, descendants of the Powhatan Nation.
+"Arrokoth" is said to mean "Sky," or "Cloud," taken off an old word list, not from a living language.
+Only 14 words of the Pamunkey language survive.

 Meanwhile, the images of Pluto rocked the astrophysical community.
 Its surface was not dead and cratered like the Moon, but young, uncratered, and apparently geologically active.
 Some hints of this had been gathered from the moons of Jupiter and Saturn, but here there seemed to be a whole "cryo-geology" where water ice, nitrogen, and methane are sometimes as active at temperatures close to Absolute Zero as water and magma are on Earth.
 A large, heart-shaped "glacier" on Pluto appears to be a sometimes boiling lake of nitrogen.
 Jaws dropped.
 This has now been named the "Tombaugh Regio," after the discoverer of Pluto, Clyde Tombaugh (1906-1997), some of whose ashes were carried on the New Horizons spacecraft.

 This may reopen the debate about Pluto.
 It is not just the "largest Kuiper object," but a body of remarkable and general interest.
 The argument becomes more forceful to "grandfather" it in as the planet it had long been since its discovery.
 It clearly has a unique status, both historically and scientifically.
 And its discovery as long ago as 1930 now is explained, not only because it is on the near edge of the Kuiper Belt, but because of the very bright areas on its surface.
 The whole issue over Pluto may make us wonder if it was just a matter of the International Astronomical Union just jerking people around, as we've seen with often arbitrary changes of other traditonal names.
+Otherwise, we must ask again why the astronomical community seems to have some kind of hostility towards Pluto.
+Perhaps somebody didn't like the long-lived Clyde Tombaugh.

 At the low end, asteroids trail off into meteoroids, which more or less by definition are simply objects that are too small to be permanently catalogued and assigned numbers.
 The informal cut-off used to be a size of 10 meters; but now some objects smaller than 10 meters have been numbered, so the informal cut-off is down to 1 meter.
 Another informal definition of meteoroids could be that they are objects too small to be noticed until they hit the atmosphere and are observed burning in the air.
 Then they become proper meteors.